anharmonic/anharmonic.github.io/thermal2-manual.md

 ![final state](images/final.png)

 ### Color-map plot of the LW in the BZ (2D systems)
 In bidimensional materials it can be interesting to plot the linewidth of a certain band over the entire Brillouin zone.
-In a 3D materials, it is more tricky to get a nice picture, the possibility to automatically compute a 2D slice of a 3D BZ may be added in the future, if there is request.
+In a 3D materials, it is more tricky to get a nice picture, you can use the [option “plane”](#qpoints) to plot a section of the unit cell.
 ```
 &lwinput
  calculation = 'lw full'